Legible Consensus: Topology-Aware Quorum Geometry for Asymmetric Networks: Discussion

 \textbf{Separation of inter-tier obligation from intra-tier replication.} The separation introduced in Section~1 has a concrete cost consequence: the wall's per-tier Phase~1 obligation (one witness from the tier) is strictly cheaper than requiring intra-tier consensus.
 Mars's three nodes are independent witnesses---any one satisfies the wall's requirement.
 A Mars-internal majority would require two of three, adding a quorum obligation the wall does not need.
 The anchor tier is the sole exception: Phase~2 coherence requires it to behave as a single logical entity, achievable through internal replication (the standard 2PC coordinator trick).
 Non-anchor tiers benefit from redundancy without paying the cost of within-tier agreement.
 The TLA+ verification provides independent evidence for this separation: the reduced 6-node topology ($3E + 1L + 1U + 1M$) is not merely a computational shortcut but a model of the collapsed-tier design---shrinking Earth from five nodes to three preserves all quorum intersection properties precisely because safety depends on tier membership, not tier size.
 The same structural invariant that makes the reduction valid makes the deployment collapse cheap.

-\textbf{Topology-scoped consistency.} During blackout, the wall partitions the system into tiers that are linearizable with respect to the global log and tiers that retain only sequential consistency locally.
-Earth, LEO, and Moon can still complete global Phase~1, discover all committed values, and write new ones that are ordered with respect to the full history---they remain linearizable.
-Mars nodes can still read their local replicas and those reads respect the order of locally observed writes, but there are Earth-committed values that Mars cannot discover until connectivity resumes.
-Mars is sequentially consistent but not linearizable with respect to the global log.
-The wall tells you exactly which regime each tier is in: a tier at position~$i$ is globally linearizable if and only if it can reach every tier $j \le i$; otherwise its consistency degrades to local sequential consistency in a way the wall makes explicit.
-At interplanetary distances, the gap between the two regimes is twenty-two minutes wide---the distinction that distributed systems students struggle with as an abstract definition becomes a physical fact you could set a timer by.
+\textbf{Topology-scoped consistency.} During blackout, the wall separates tiers by which \emph{capabilities} they retain.
+Earth, LEO, and Moon can still form both global quorums: they can complete Phase~1 (discover every committed value---any Phase~1 quorum intersects every Phase~2 quorum, so nothing committed can be missed) and Phase~2 (extend the global log); under the standard Paxos client discipline, their operations on the global log remain linearizable.
+Mars retains neither capability: there are Earth-committed values Mars cannot discover until connectivity resumes, so it is confined to reading its local replica---a stale but locally ordered prefix of the global history.
+Mars is sequentially consistent locally but not linearizable with respect to the global log.
+The two capabilities are independent, and both matter: the Phase~1 condition (reaching every tier $j \le i$) lets a tier \emph{learn} the global history, while \emph{extending} it additionally requires reaching the Phase~2 quorum.
+Under the sparse topology of Section~\ref{sec:reachability}, LEO satisfies its Phase~1 obligation and can still learn the global history, but cannot reach the strict Phase~2 quorum and so cannot extend it.
+The wall tells you exactly which capabilities each tier holds, and hence which consistency regime it can sustain.
+At interplanetary distances, the gap between the global and local regimes is twenty-two minutes wide---the distinction that distributed systems students struggle with as an abstract definition becomes a physical fact you could set a timer by.

 \textbf{Leadership hierarchy.} The wall imposes a cost gradient on Multi-Paxos leader election that symmetric quorum constructions cannot express.
 The exhaustive TLA+ enumeration quantifies this: Figure~\ref{fig:gradient} shows the number of valid Phase~1 quorums per tier.
 Earth has 4.6$\times$ more valid Phase~1 quorums than Mars.
 In Multi-Paxos, where leader election \emph{is} Phase~1, this means Earth leader election is not only faster (sub-second vs.\ minutes) but has more valid quorum configurations, increasing the number of crash patterns under which election can still succeed.
 The gradient is monotonic as leadership flexibility increases from top to bottom of the wall.